philipptrenz/Text-Visualisation-in-Practice/04_word_embeddings/README.md

 Since Figure 2 is not very meaningful due to the different vector spaces of the algorithms and the poor optical comparability of points, the data in Figure 3 was processed in another form.
-In a matrix, the Euclidean distances between all tokens were calculated for the two algorithms.
+In a matrix, the Euclidean distances between the high dimensional word representations of all tokens were calculated for the two algorithms.
 The subsequent normalization to the maximum distance per algorithm removes the different scaling of the algorithms and makes the results more comparable.
 By color coding, the normalized values were finally displayed in a heatmap.

 ![Fig 3](img/fig3_distances_of_vectors.png)